 The so-called Snowtown Murders occurred between 1992 and 1999 in and around the town of Lower Light, which is about thirty miles north of Adelaide in Southern Australia.
 Led by John Bunting, a group of three others killed locals that Bunting had convinced were paedophiles and a blight on society.
 The spree was called the Snowtown Murders after the group placed the bodies in an abandoned bank vault in the nearby town of Snowtown, although in actuality only one of the murders occurred in the town.
 Twelve victims were eventually found.
 Bunting was convicted to eleven life sentences without possibility of parole and the others lesser sentences.

 Snowtown is a film based on the murders.
 It was a directorial debut for Australian director Justin Kurzel.
-Kurzel subsequently went on to make an adaptation of MacBeth (2015), the videogame adaptation Assassin’s Creed (2016) and the acclaimed True History of the Kelly Gang (2019).
+Kurzel subsequently went on to make an adaptation of MacBeth (2015), the videogame adaptation Assassin’s Creed (2016), the acclaimed True History of the Kelly Gang (2019) and a further true crime film Nitram (2021) based on the Port Arthur shooting.
 Kurzel went to shoot Snowtown in the actual area the crimes took place.
 With a couple of exceptions (Daniel Henshall, Richard Green), the film is cast with non-professional locals from the area.